top of page

 About the role

 The Treasurer is a member of the Spear Islington Board of Trustees with particular responsibility for providing oversight and assurance on the charity’s financial health.
-Specific Responsibilities include:
+The charity has established strong financial systems and processes, supported by a dedicated bookkeeper, providing a solid foundation for the Treasurer to focus on oversight and continuous improvement.

-• Preparation of annual accounts and managing external review
+• Oversee the preparation of annual accounts and liaise with external reviewers/auditors as required

 The estimated time commitment for the role is 1-2 days per month.